-The Grand Canyon is immense in size.
-The park itself covers more than 1.2 million acres of land.
-The desert type area is broken only by the Colorado River that winds its way along at the bottom of the giant canyon floor.
-There are also some areas of the park that are covered with forests rather than the desert land.
-This makes the Grand Canyon an area of contrast.
 When a visitor chooses the Grand Canyon as a part of their vacation, there are many different adventures that one might wish to embark upon.
 The Grand Canyon houses numerous hiking trails for those who enjoy a good hike.
-Some of these trails wind along the edge of the canyon offering magnificent views of the canyon below.
+Some of these trails wind along the canyon's edge, offering magnificent views of the canyon below.
 Other trails wind down into the canyon itself.
 Some of the trails will allow visitors to hike to the very bottom of the canyon.
-One trail leads directly into the heart of the canyon and is so long that it requires the visitors to stay the night at the bottom of the canyon.
+One trail leads directly into the canyon's heart and is so long that it requires the visitors to stay the night at the bottom of the canyon.

 Most of those who journey to the Grand Canyon will arrive by car or bus.
-This requires visitors to pay for the entrance fee to the park, which runs about $25 and also the gas that it will require to make the trip.
-For those who would rather travel into the Grand Canyon National Park by another method, the town of Williams offers a unique steam engine train trip into the park.
-This will save visitors from the necessity to travel into the canyon by their own vehicle and also offer a unique experience that can not be found many other places.
+This requires visitors to pay for the park's entrance fee, which runs about $25, and the gas that it will require to make the trip.
+Williams's town also offers a unique steam engine train trip into the park.
+This will save visitors from the necessity to travel into the canyon by their own vehicle and offer a unique experience that cannot be found in many other places.